 Physical therapy is a branch of rehabilitative health that involves the direct treatment of physical injuries.
 At Greater Austin Orthopaedics, the highly skilled physical therapists help you return to your previous functional status.
 They work with you towards your goals, which can be as simple as returning to daily activities and the physical demands of work, or as advanced as getting back to playing various sports.

 Another goal of physical therapy is education.
 Your physical therapist teaches you about the underlying causes of your symptoms or injuries so that you can prevent the recurrence of problems in the future.
 Or, they might educate you on ways to promote safety; for example, they might help you make changes to your home if you have balance or strength issues.

-Our physical therapy specialists work with individuals of all ages.
-One common misconception when people think of physical therapy is that they often think that it is only for individuals who have had an injury or surgery; however, physical therapy is also beneficial for individuals suffering from chronic aches and pains who have not had a specific injury.
+Physical therapy specialists work with people of all ages.
+One common misconception when people think of physical therapy is that it’s only for individuals who’ve had an injury or surgery.
+However, physical therapy is beneficial for individuals suffering from chronic aches and pains, and who haven’t had a specific injury.

 Your physical therapist uses a comprehensive approach.
 They do a thorough evaluation, and then they develop a customized plan of care that addresses all of your specific issues.

 Your therapist also develops a home exercise program with your specific goals in mind.
 This home program is to be performed on a structured timeline provided by your therapist and must be strictly followed to maximize your results.

 There are many options available for physical therapy patients, including: